ntutic/json_scrapy/docs/topics/shell.rst

 the following syntaxes for local files::

     # UNIX-style
-    scrapy shell ./path/to/file.html
+    jscrapy shell ./path/to/file.html
-    scrapy shell ../other/path/to/file.html
+    jscrapy shell ../other/path/to/file.html
-    scrapy shell /absolute/path/to/file.html
+    jscrapy shell /absolute/path/to/file.html

     # File URI
-    scrapy shell file:///absolute/path/to/file.html
+    jscrapy shell file:///absolute/path/to/file.html

 .. note:: When using relative file paths, be explicit and prepend them
     with ``./`` (or ``../`` when relevant).
-    ``scrapy shell index.html`` will not work as one might expect (and this is by design, not a bug).
+    ``jscrapy shell index.html`` will not work as one might expect (and this is by design, not a bug).

     Because :command:`shell` favors HTTP URLs over File URIs,